 It is reasonable to assume that many of the dedicated show/hobby breeders whom AKC lovingly describes as it's "core constituency" will desert the pack.
 Perhaps that is the goal.
 The American Kennel Club doesn't need us.
 Our dedication to genetics, health, and breed type has become only window dressing.

-TheDogPress is not proud to have uncovered and released “the hottest story of the year.”
-We sought counsel and guidance, struggled with tarnishing the symbol of purebred dogs.
+TheDogPress is not proud to have uncovered and released this news.
+We sought counsel and struggled with tarnishing the symbol of purebred dogs.
 This was our decision and if you care about quality purebreds and the future of the sport, stay tuned, there’s more to come.

 This letter The New AKC ref #3 appears to have been sent in 2009.
 It was addressed to “valued breeders” announcing special offers, assistance with “registration paperwork and pedigrees of dogs that are currently not registered the AKC”, “breeder education/support at seminars and on-site visits" and other inducements for high volume breeders such as “registration coupons” and assistance “with the DNA costs.”

 Show and hobby breeders did not receive The New AKC letter.
 Show and hobby breeders did not receive the cut rate invitation letter."
 No, of course not, only Puppy Mills, re-named by AKC as "Commercial Breeders" got those incentivizing letters.

 ref #1 What PRIME Does For Pet Shops & Puppy Mills (be patient - huge file, with images)

 Copyright © TheDogPress.com 1001561606 http://www.thedogpress.com/ClubNews/AKC/PRIME-Pet-Shop-1001.asp

 If you breed or show dogs, get your news at TheDogPress.com

 TheJudgesPlace.com especially for Judges, professional and owner handlers.